absmach/magistrala-docs/docs/bootstrap.md

 ### Bootstrapping

 Currently, the bootstrapping procedure is executed over the HTTP protocol.
-Bootstrapping is nothing else but fetching and applying the configuration that corresponds to the given Mainflux thing.
+Bootstrapping is nothing else but fetching and applying the configuration that corresponds to the given Magistrala thing.
 In order to fetch the configuration, _the thing_ needs to send a bootstrapping request:

 ```bash
 curl -s -S -i -H "Authorization: Thing <external_key>" http://localhost:9013/things/bootstrap/<external_id>